Radiofax valve logo

 Original R L Morse news sounder / ▄▄▄ ▄ ▄ ▄ ▄▄▄ Morse August 1966-March 1967 / six pips March-August 1967

-This recording shows the four Radio London news sounder types:
+This recording shows the four Radio London news sounder types in sequence:

 -- the six rapid pips on Sunday 6th August 1967, with Ian Damon.